 As you can see, Bundy’s M.O. changed multiple times.
 This is fairly common, as criminals will often “tweak” their crimes in order to improve them.

-Myth #8 – Serial killers want to be caught.
+8 – They want to be caught.

 The vast majority of serial killers do not want to be caught.
 Instead, they tend to slip up and make a mistake that leads to their capture.

-The “Co-Ed killer” Ed Kemper spoke of how his “urge” to kill became stronger and stronger.
-To the point that he began “taking risks”.
-Risks that went against his “rules of operation” to avoid arrest.
-In other words, Kemper become sloppier and he began to take fewer precautions.
+“The Co-ed Killer,” Ed Kemper, claimed that his urge to kill became so strong that he began taking risks that broke his normal “rules of operation.”
+In other words, Kemper became more impulsive.
+Consequently, he began to take fewer precautions.